WordPress/wordpress-playground/src/wordpress-playground/README.md

 ### Logging the user in

-`wordpress-sandbox` provides helpers to automate common use-cases, like logging the user in:
+`wordpress-playground` provides helpers to automate common use-cases, like logging the user in:

 ```js
 import { login } from './macros';